 [For an overview of the science behind Usher syndrome type 2, review this article from the National Institutes of Health (NIH) National Center for Biotechnology Information (NCBI), last revised October 8, 2020.]

-Individuals with Usher type 2 are born hard-of-hearing and gradually lose their vision due to retinitis pigmentosa (also known as RP).
+Individuals with Usher type 2 are born hard of hearing and gradually lose their vision due to retinitis pigmentosa (also known as RP).
 Hearing tests show a sloping hearing loss that is mild to moderate in the low frequencies and severe to profound in the high frequencies.
-Vestibular problems are absent in type 2, which distinguishes it from type I. RP generally manifests in the teen years and progresses throughout life.
+Vestibular problems are usually not present in individuals with type 2.
+RP generally manifests in the teen years and progresses throughout life.

 Carriers of Usher Type 2